-The Business of Giving radio program by Denver Frederick aims to spread the word on social good by featuring the largest and greatest nonprofit organizations in the US.
-Denver has a weekly show and podcast on AM970 where he interviews CEOs of nonprofits talking about how their organizations help the world a better place.
+The Business of Giving podcast by Denver Frederick aims to spread the word on social good by featuring the largest and greatest nonprofit organizations in the US.
+Denver interviews CEOs of nonprofits talking about how their organizations help the world a better place.

 Salim Ismail is an influential figure in the tech world, known for his role as a founding executive director of Singularity University, a bestselling author, and founder of several technology companies.
 His book, Exponential Organizations, achieved # 1 on Amazon’s best business management bestsellers list and received acclaim for its groundbreaking concepts.